Garages Are Not Just for Cars

 These days, a garage is not just for storing cars.
 It has become a multifunctional space – workshop, extra storage space, a place to exercise or play ping pong, entertain family or friends, and an opportunity to improve the market appeal of your house.
 A dank, dirty garage floor with unsightly water and oil stains, grease marks, efflorescence, cracks, and spalls, is not only an eyesore, it also lowers the resale value of your house.
-According to real estate trends, a well kept garage is a valuable upgrade and considered a luxury for potential buyers:
+According to real estate trends, a well-kept garage is a valuable upgrade and considered a luxury for potential buyers:

 “They’re for more than parking cars, stacking boxes, and holding trash bins.
 The garage can help sell your home if you stage it right.
 Most homeowners might think of staging their kitchens and bedrooms, but the garage is a feature that is playing an increasingly important role.” – RealtyTimes®

 Whether you’re interested in protecting the garage floor against staining, pitting, crumbling, cracking, dusting, wicking water, or searching for a solution to high humidity levels and mold growth, the most important thing you can do is to seal it with the best penetrating concrete sealer.
-Protecting your garage floor against deterioration will increase the resale value of you house by $1,000's.
+Protecting your garage floor against deterioration will increase the resale value of your house by $1,000’s.

-If you’re planning on finishing your garage floor with paint or epoxy coating, interested in protecting the floor against staining, efflorescence, cracking, wicking water, dusting, pitting, and crumbling, or searching for a solution to regulate humidity levels and mold growth, the right sealer will be the most important thing you can do for your garage floor and space.
+If you’re planning on finishing your garage floor with paint or epoxy coating, interested in protecting the floor against staining, efflorescence, cracking, wicking water, dusting, pitting, and crumbling, or searching for a solution to regulate humidity levels and mold growth, the right garage floor sealer will be the most important thing you can do for your garage floor and space.

 What Can Damage a Concrete Garage Floor

-The floor in your garage or car port takes a beating, and although concrete is an enduring material, it won’t last forever.
+The floor in your garage or carport takes a beating, and although concrete is an enduring material, it won’t last forever.
 Let’s look at some of the common causes of damage to a typical garage floor:

 - Engine Fluids – Oil, transmission fluid, and antifreeze from leaking engines or vehicle maintenance.
 Engine fluids penetrate into the concrete, produce ugly stains and cause degradation.